KilledByAPixel/LittleJS/README.md

 ## All aboard!

-LittleJS is lightweight 2D JavaScript game engine with a super fast WebGL rendering system.
+LittleJS is a lightweight 2D JavaScript game engine with a super fast WebGL rendering system.
 The goal of this project is to be small, simple, and easy to use for a variety of applications from size coding game jams to commercial releases.
 This engine has everything necessary for most games including super fast rendering, physics, particles, sound effects, music, keyboard/mouse/gamepad input handling, update/render loop, and debug tools. 🚂

 ![LittleJS Screenshot](examples/screenshot.jpg)